mattcooperdev/Wavey/TESTING.md

 ## As an **Admin** I can...

-Here I have only tested the admin panel relating to the JOB_SEARCH app, as the other sections relate to imported libraries.

 | Checked | ...**use a text editor within the admin panel** so that **I can create a post** |
 |:-------:|:--------|
 | &check; | Can add a job post successfully from the admin panel using the summernote editor |